-A respected reproductive biologist and authority on uterine receptivity and placental development, Associate Professor Guiying Nie obtained her PhD from the University of Essex, UK.
-She then travelled to the United States where she completed postdoctoral training at the Brookhaven National Laboratory in New York.
-In 1995, she joined Prince Henry’s Institute, now Hudson Institute of Medical Research, and embarked on research in reproductive biology.
-Now a Fellow of the Society of Reproductive Biology, she remains fascinated by this exciting area of research.
+Prof Nie obtained her PhD from the University of Essex, UK, and then travelled to the United States where she completed postdoctoral training at the Brookhaven National Laboratory in New York.
+She subsequently joined Prince Henry’s Institute, now Hudson Institute of Medical Research, and embarked on a rewarding career in reproductive biology.
+Now a Fellow of the Society of Reproductive Biology, she remains committed to research in female reproductive health.